mircealungu/mircea/projects/softwarenaut.md

 -   Evolutionary: they filter relationships based on the evolution of the relationships during the lifetime of the system.
 Examples are: lifetime, newborn, old, new.
 They are available only when multiple versions of a system are loaded.
 They are useful for either limiting the amount of information at the first encounter with a system (e.g. lifetime) or trying to find problems (e.g. newborn combined with bidirectional).

-### A Screencast of Softwarenaut in Action

-In 2012 I prepared a screencast of the way the tool looked at the time.
-I think screencasts are very important for research tools since they may give ideas to new toolmakers long after they tool does not compile anymore :)

-<iframe src="https://player.vimeo.com/video/62767181?h=050cd80795" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/62767181">Screencast: Softwarenaut for Architecture Recovery</a> from <a href="https://vimeo.com/mircealungu">mircea lungu</a> on <a href="https://vimeo.com">Vimeo</a>.</p>